 Personal schedules don’t always jive with the hours that the local gym is open.
 That’s one of the reasons why you didn’t go all that often.

-If you have your own gym at home, it’s always there when you finish with work and any other demands on your time.
+If you have your own gym at home, it’s always there when you finish work and any other demands on your time.
 Commit to working out three times a week for at least a half-hour.
 It won’t matter if you work out first thing in the morning or at midnight.
 The point is to work out whenever your schedule allows.

 Weather is No Excuse